jd28/rollnw/tools/ui/README.md

 The caller owns the field and popup elements and dispatches the selected key through the command bus.

+`render_rml_action_line_edit` in `rml_action_line_edit.hpp` emits a shared
+single-line preview with an inset trailing action.
+It escapes the value and placeholder; callers supply trusted button RML with the action's own event binding.
+The input is disabled because this RmlUi version has no read-only text-input behavior.
+Use the `action_line_edit` CSS classes from `panel.rcss`.

 The current rollnw client workbench uses `VirtualListController` directly for DOM row materialization. `VirtualListHost::drain_events` is not yet connected to the rollnw client main loop, so `core.ui.v1` should be treated as an available state